UK National Emergency: CHILDREN AT RISK

 "In all actions concerning children, whether undertaken by public or private social welfare institutions, courts of law, administrative authorities or legislative bodies, the best interests of the child shall be a primary consideration."

-It's time Britain honoured the indisputably balanced and professional guidance of 'Maslow’s Hierarchy of Needs for Kids and Teens'
+Britain owes it to our children to honour the indisputably balanced and professional guidance of 'Maslow’s Hierarchy of Needs for Kids and Teens':

 What drives us to act the way we do or make the choices we make?
 Abraham Maslow, an American psychologist, believed our actions and unconscious desires were driven by a progression of needs.
 This system was called “Maslow’s Hierarchy of Needs” and is one that is taught broadly within psychology.
 Maslow’s Hierarchy of Needs is depicted as a pyramid, with the most basic needs on the bottom, the psychological needs in the middle, and the self-fulfillment needs at the top of the pyramid.